xtuml/mc/doc/notes/9187_poly_int.md

 4. Requirements
 ---------------
 4.1 `m2x`
 4.1.1 Import polymorphic transitions even when not on new state transitions.
 4.2 `x2m`
-4.2.1 Export MASL polymorphic event transition with fully qualified polymorphic event names using dot notation.
+4.2.1 Export MASL polymorphic event transitions with fully qualified polymorphic event names using dot notation.
+4.2.2 Define polymorphic events (only) in the supertype.
-4.2 `masl`
+4.3 `masl`
+4.3.1 Qualify polymorphic transition events with supertype class name scoping.

 5. Work Required
 ----------------